Skip to content

 Engineered wood (LP SmartSide)

-Vinyl and composite
+Vinyl, natural wood, and composite

-Stucco and other systems
+Stucco and re-siding decisions

 Wildfire exposure changes the answer